akovanev/kovanev.github.io/_posts/2020-07-29-When-async-code-becomes-sync.md

 As is known, a method marked as <code>async</code> does not have to be executed asynchronously.

-Nevertheless, the first example represents the typical order of steps for an asynchronous run that well described in <a href="https://docs.microsoft.com/cs-cz/dotnet/csharp/programming-guide/concepts/async/task-asynchronous-programming-model#what-happens-in-an-async-method">What happens in the asynchronous method.
+Nevertheless, the first example represents the typical asynchronous run that well described in <a href="https://docs.microsoft.com/cs-cz/dotnet/csharp/programming-guide/concepts/async/task-asynchronous-programming-model#what-happens-in-an-async-method">What happens in the asynchronous method.
 </a>

 <pre><code class="language-cs">static async Task Main(string[] args)